 Copyright © Nucleus Medical Media, Inc.

-If you are planning to have a kidney transplant, your doctor will review a list of possible complications.
-These may include: InfectionUrinary/ureteral obstructionBleedingRejection of the new kidneyUrine leakage into the bodyBlood clotDamage to blood vessels or nervesDamage to nearby organsCancer risk due to prolonged use of immunosuppressive drugs
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: InfectionUrinary/ureteral obstructionBleedingRejection of the new kidneyUrine leakage into the bodyBlood clotDamage to blood vessels or nervesDamage to nearby organsCancer risk due to prolonged use of immunosuppressive drugs

 Some factors that may increase the risk of complications include: SmokingPre-existing medical conditions, especially certain heart, lung, and liver diseasesAutoimmune diseaseCurrent infectionHIV infectionYoung age or increased age—of either you or the donorPoorly matching tissue between you and the donorPrior failed transplantPregnancyConditions that will likely result in a recurrence of kidney failure in the new kidneyCancer

 There is a shortage of donors.
 You may be on a transplant list for some time.
 You may need to carry a cell phone with you at all times.
 This will allow the transplant team to reach you if a kidney becomes available.

 Your doctor will likely do the following: Physical examReview of medicationsBlood tests, including blood chemistries, liver function tests, bleeding profile, and infection testingExtensive tissue typingElectrocardiogram

 Chest x-rayPsychological testing and counseling—to help you to be prepared for the transplant